Financial Aid – Temple Law

 The Temple Law Financial Aid Office is the primary resource for law students regarding financial aid or billing questions or concerns.
 Temple Law students are not required to go through the main university Student Financial Services Office.
 Our in-house Financial Aid Office, with specific law school financial aid staff, is available to help law students navigate the financial aid process.

 Our office, located in Barrack Hall, is open for in-person visits Monday through Friday, from 8:30 am to 4:30 pm.
 Law School financial aid counselors are also available to meet with evening division students on an individual appointment basis.
-If you would like to schedule an appointment to meet with a Law School financial aid counselor, either in-person or online, please complete the Temple Law Financial Aid Appointment Request Form.

 You can also reach the Temple Law Financial Aid Office via email at email@example.com, or by phone at 215-204-8943.